The 20 Best Road Trip Games to Play

 Best game for preschoolers: Magnetic Matching

 Matching games, like Memory, are fun for younger children and teach them important skills.
 But setting up all those little tiles in a moving car is a recipe for a mess.
 This magnetic memory matching game is perfect for little fingers while still keeping everything contained.
-Adults will love these 83 brain games guaranteed to boost your brainpower.

 Want more deals and product picks sent directly to your inbox?
 Sign up for the Stuff We Love newsletter!